joelhawksley/identity/talks/2021/slides.md

 ^ We are responsible for the Primer design system used throughout GitHub

-^ We recently shipped dark mode
+^ Perhaps our biggest ship just went out recently - dark mode

 ^ My job on the team

 ^ to help hundreds of engineers use our design system correctly in our monolith

+^ Make building consistent, accessible, resilient UI easy

 ^ and to generally make building UI an enjoyable experience